sorennelson/cs640-final-project/README.md

 instagram_labels.txt: a guide provided to understand features in instagram_data.csv/xlsx

-**instagram_predictions.txt**: classification result based on our best model for emotion detection task
+**final_instagram_predictions.txt**: classification result based on our best model for emotion detection task.
+Each line contains the dataset index of the prediction and the emotion.